 A cemetery and a square with 700 year old plane trees in its centre are located at the entrance of the village.
 This square is the widest space in the village which has a dense texture.
 Although a public common area, this area was left empty with an intention to be included in the cemetery in the future since it was near.
-At present, it is used as the location of the bazaar by stone and the middle of the streets are given inclination to allow rain water to stream down from the middle of the street.
-Thanks to the fountains available in the small squares formed by a cluster of 3 narrow streets, the need for water in the houses in the vicinity were met.
+At present, it is used as the location of the bazaar by the villagers.
+All streets of the village are covered by stone and the middle of them have an inclination to allow rain water to stream down from the middle of the street.
+Thanks to the fountains available in the small squares formed by a cluster of three narrow streets, the need for water in the houses in the vicinity were met.
 Trading centre of Cumalıkızık is the square where the mosque of the village is located.
 Cumalıkızık consists of 270 houses; however, only 180 of them are used today.